wp-plugins/bulletproof-security/readme.txt

 The BulletProof Security plugin is designed to be a fast, simple and convenient one click method for you to activate .htaccess website security and .htaccess website under maintenance modes from within your WordPress Dashboard.
-The BulletProof Security WordPress plugin is a one click solution that simply copies, renames and moves the provided .htaccess master files in the BulletProof Security plugin folder to either your root folder or your /wp-admin folder or both from within your WordPress Dashboard.
+The BulletProof Security WordPress plugin is a one click solution that simply copies, renames, moves or writes the provided .htaccess master files in the BulletProof Security plugin folder to either your root folder or your /wp-admin folder or both from within your WordPress Dashboard.

 There is no need to access your website via FTP or your Web Host Control Panel in order to switch between BulletProof Security Maintenance Mode(503 Website Under Maintenance), WordPress Default .htaccess Mode and BulletProof Security .htaccess Mode.
 In BulletProof Security Mode your WordPress website is protected from ALL XSS and SQL Injection hacking attacks.

-The maintenance .htaccess file allows website developers or website owners to access and work on a website while a 503 Website Under Maintenance page is displayed to all other visitors to the website.
+Maintenance Mode major improvements as of BulletProof Security .46.1.
+Create your website under maintenance page within BulletProof Security in minutes and activate Maintenance Mode to put your website in maintenance mode.
+Maintenance Mode allows website developers or website owners to access and work on a website while a 503 Website Under Maintenance page is displayed to all other visitors to the website.